 Artificial Intelligence focuses on designing and programming machines to act like humans by continuously learning from collected data using digital media and sensors.
 Recent advancements in technology has enabled machines to understand natural language, identify objects in video, generate artistic designs, and extract relevant information to find efficient solutions and support decision making.
 In this stream students will learn how the human mind works and develop computational algorithms to create machine intelligence.

-What follows is a list of the required unit credits for the Artificial Intelligence program.
-This is a Computing Major stream and can be taken with a Minor in another subject.
+What follows is a list of the required unit credits for the Artificial Intelligence Focus of the Computing Major and Computer Science Specialization.
+(Note: there are additional requirements for the Computer Science Specialization.)
 This information is meant as a guide and is subject to change.
 The precise and up-to-date requirements for Computing degree plans can be found online in the Arts and Science Calendar.
 In case of discrepancies, the calendar should be considered as the official definition.

 Typical 4-years honours programs consist of 120 unit credits.
 A one-term course is worth 3 units, while a full year (two-term) course is worth 6 units.
 All courses listed below are 3 units unless specified with a /6.0 after the course code.